 But let’s say you own some land or inherited a house that you might want to tear down or remodel.
 It’s still possible to do either, Marco says.

 First, look for a real estate agent who has bought or sold spec homes before.
-Find one who can refer you to the builder, contractor, designer, or architect.
+Find one who can refer you to the spec builder, contractor, designer, or architect.
 Interview them carefully and, again, insist on references.
-Second, ask if you can arrange for a personal visit to any of their completed homes.
+Second, ask if you can arrange for a personal visit to any completed speculative home.

-With so many potential issues to contend with, what attracted Marco to build spec homes in the first place?
+With so many potential issues to contend with, what attracted Marco to building a spec home in the first place?
 He cites a few reasons:

 “I grew up in a building family.
 My father was a contractor and as a child I would work on job sites with him.
 I took a liking to it and have been involved ever since.
 It became second nature to be involved in building homes and even some commercial properties.
 It’s been exciting and very educational and extremely rewarding.”